saezlab/SLAPenrich/2_usage.md

 ```

-Plot your core components summary.
+Plot your core components summary with `SLAPE.core_components`.
 This will generate a series of pdf files in the PATH folder.
 Each pdf file will represent a core component (i.e. a group of related patways):

 ```r
 SLAPE.core_components(PATH = "./", PFP=mySLAPE_analysis, EM=LUAD_CaseStudy, PATH_COLLECTION=KEGG_PATH)